ibm-cloud-docs/overview/glossary/glossary.md

 {: #x2262995}

 An entity that is used or produced by a software or systems development process.
 Examples of artifacts include designs, requirements, source files, plans, scripts, simulations, models, test plans, and binary executable files.
 In an HTTP context, artifacts have a URI and are called resources.

+### artificial intelligence (AI)
+{: #x3448902}

+The capability to acquire, process, create and apply knowledge in the form of a model to make predictions, recommendations or decisions.

+### artificial intelligence system (AI system)
+{: #x10065431}

+A system that can make predictions, recommendations or decisions that influence physical or virtual environments, and whose outputs or behaviors are not necessarily pre-determined by its developer or user.
+AI systems are typically trained with large quantities of structured or unstructured data, and might be designed to operate with varying levels of autonomy or none, to achieve human-defined objectives.

 ### assembly
 {: #x2260813}